kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good commit has good commit messages

 * Use imperative mood
+* Describe what was done and why, but not how
 * Limit the subject line to 50 characters.
 If you cannot fit your message into 50 characters:
   + Consider if you've included too many changes that makes it hard to describe in a brief subject line
   + Try to rephrase the subject line and use the message body for elaboration.
 Be aware that if you need to write a lot in the message body it may also be a sign of too many changes in one commit
+* Put a blank line between the subject line and the message body
+* Wrap lines in the message body at 72 characters
 * Use [gitmoji](https://gitmoji.dev) when possible.
 There are several [tools](https://gitmoji.dev/related-tools) available (including a [VSCode extension](https://github.com/vtrois/gitmoji-vscode) and a [CLI tool](https://github.com/carloscuesta/gitmoji-cli))

 All commits from your branch are squashed when merged with the main branch.
 Commit messages from individual commits end up in a list of changes in the message body of the merge commit.
 Try to keep that in mind when writing your commit messages.